Top 5 Attic Venting Concerns for Kansas City Roofing Customers

 The Roofing Man, Inc is a Registered Roofing Contractor in Kansas (Certificate #13-115289)

 A new Kansas law took effect in July 2013 which requires roofing contractors to register annually with the attorney general’s office before they can be paid for their work.
-The new law was enacted this year by legislators and is designed to consumers.
+The new law was enacted this year by legislators and is designed to protect consumers.

-The law says that contractors must obtain an annual certificate from the attorney general’s office to solicit business or collect fees for residential or commercial jobs.
+The law says that roofing contractors must obtain an annual certificate from the attorney general’s office to solicit business or collect fees for residential or commercial jobs.
 Read More

 One of the things that Overland Park homeowners Sarah & Colin Humphrey liked about their home when they bought it in 2007 was that it had a brand new, “50-year” roof.
 They wanted a home that would be safe and sound for their growing family that wouldn’t require a lot of maintenance or additional costs.